Thursday, April 20th, 2017

 Environmental groups want Washington to remain in the Paris agreement, even if the new administration weakens U.S. pledges.

-A White House official said Trump’s aides would “discuss the options, with the goal of providing […]
+A White House official said Trump’s aides would “discuss the options, with the goal of providing a […]

 No Comments